 Jews settled in Oleśnica after 1329, when they obtained the right to live, and soon after the privilege of building a synagogue.
 It was erected at the end of the 14th century, probably on the model of the Old-New Synagogue in Prague, built in 1270.
 When the Jews of Prague were accused of causing the plague, this resulted in their expulsion from Bohemia.
 Conrad I seized the opportunity by bringing valuable merchants, traders and craftsmen to his duchy.
 Settled in Oleśnica, already in 1389 Jews formed an independent commune, which was assigned a separate district in the northern part of the town.
 It is known that the princes of Oleśnica collected a special duty from them, for which they undertook to protect them.

-When the Jews were expelled from Oleśnica in 1535, the building was changed into a warehouse and then into an arsenal.
-In 1695, the synagogue was rebuilt into the temple of the Evangelical-Augsburg church.
-In 1730, the building burnt down and was rebuilt after four years.
-At that time, it was rebuilt in the late baroque style, the pillars were demolished and a wooden barrel vault was established.
-It was re-renovated in 1968.
-Currently, as a church, it functions under the invocation of Saint Salvator.
+The Jews of Oleśnica were expelled in 1535 after a great storm for which they were blamed.
+The building of the synagogue was then changed into a warehouse and then into an arsenal.
+In 1695, the Protestants took over the former synagogue and rebuilt it into an Evangelical-Augsburg church dedicated to Christ the Savior.
+In 1730, the building burned down, but was rebuilt over the next four years.
+It was then rebuilt in the late Baroque style, the internal pillars were demolished and a wooden barrel vault was installed.
+Again, the building was renovated in 1968.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.